Tourist buying prepaid SIM card at telecom store in Toronto airport arrivals hall Canada.

 Rogers Communications operates one of the largest mobile networks in Canada.

-Rogers is widely available in airports and city stores.
+• widely available in airports and city stores

 Bell Canada is another major telecommunications provider.

-Telus is known for its high-quality network and reliable coverage.
+Telus is known for strong network quality and reliable coverage.

 Typical Tourist SIM Packages